KarhouTam/SCAFFOLD-PyTorch/README.md

 For simulating Non-I.I.D scenario, the dataset is split by labels and each client has only **two** classes of data.

+It's just a toy demo for demonstrating the algorithm, so take it easy.🤣

 # Requirements

 path~=16.4.0